Medieval dance: The Balkans

-"a company of Greeks, often of ten or more persons, stepped forth to the open place, took each other by the hand, made a round circle, and now stepped backward, now forward, sometimes went around, singing in Greek the while, sometimes stamped strongly on the ground with their feet."

 Estampie

 If the story is true that troubadour Raimbaut de Vaqueiras (about 1150–1207) wrote the famous Provençal song Kalenda Maya to fit the tune of an estampie that he heard two jongleurs play, then the history of the estampie extends back to the 12th century.
 The only musical examples actually identified as "estampie" or "istanpita" occur in two 14th-century manuscripts.
 The same manuscripts also contain other pieces named "danse real" or other dance names.
 These are similar in musical structure to the estampies but consensus is divided as to whether these should be considered the same.

 In addition to these instrumental music compositions, there are also mentions of the estampie in various literary sources from the 13th and 14th centuries.
 One of these as "stampenie" is found in Gottfried von Strassburg's Tristan from 1210 in a catalog of Tristan's accomplishments:

-(lines 2293–2295)

-"he also sang most excellently subtle airs, 'chansons', 'refloits', and 'estampies'"

 Later, in a description of Isolde: